tjtuttle/tjtuttle.github.io/_pages/about.md

 I am a second year graduate student at University of California, San Diego (UCSD).
 I am fortunate to be advised by [Hao Zhang](https://cseweb.ucsd.edu/~haozhang/).
 My research interests lie in the intersection between machine learning, distributed systems, and high performance computing.
 In my first year I was a teaching assistant for DSC 102 for Fall, Winter, and Spring quarters.
 This year I am a teaching assistant for the [capstone](https://dsc-capstone.org/).

-In my free time, I enjoy reading, exploring lanaguages, and indulging in diverse culinary experiences.
+In my free time, I enjoy reading, exploring languages, and indulging in diverse culinary experiences.
 If you share any of these interests, feel free to reach out via email—I’d love to chat!